bouwew/ha_aurum/README.md

 Install the custom_component manually or via HACS: add this repository as a custom repository.

 After the files have been installed in HA Core, restart HA Core.
 After the restart, go to Configuration --> Integrations and press the "+" button.
-Enter "Aurum" into the search-bar, select the found Aurum-component.
+Enter "Aurum" into the search-bar, select the found Aurum-beta-component.
 Next, enter in the pop-up windows the IP-address of the Meetstekker and the numbers of the sensors you want to add:

 Look at http://'ip-address-of-the-Aurum-unit'/measurements/output.xml to find out which sensors show actual values.
 Then modify the numbers during configuration: enter for instance: 16,17,18,20,23